Quantum State Tomography for Matrix Product Density Operators: Basic concepts for Quantum State Tomography

-Quantum state tomography aims to construct or estimate the density operator $\vrho$ of a quantum system using measurements on an ensemble of identical quantum states.
-Many copies of the quantum state are needed due to the probabilistic nature of quantum measurements, which are described using Positive Operator Valued Measures (POVMs) \cite{nielsen2002quantum}. \begin{defi} [POVM and quantum measurements \cite{nielsen2002quantum}] A Positive Operator Valued Measure (POVM) is a set of PSD matrices $\{\mA_1,\ldots,\mA_K \}$ such that
+Quantum state tomography aims to reconstruct or estimate the density operator $\vrho$ of a quantum system using measurements on multiple copies of the same quantum state.
+The most general measurements one can physically perform on a quantum system are described by Positive Operator Valued Measures (POVMs) \cite{nielsen2002quantum}, as explained below.